scottcolfer/scottcolfer.github.io/_posts/2021-08-16-types-of-product-manager.md

 In other organisations it’s a simpler reason.
 Money.
 Organisation only has the money for one full time role?
 A Product Manager may seem like they can do the lot.
 Does this sound farfetched?
 I’ve been a product manager in a non-profit where there were only eight people in the whole organisation and I had no permanent support.
 Beyond some money for help from a digital agency, and some volunteers, it was all me.
 I've met or interviewed lots of people who've had a similar experience.

 This can often work well from the perspective of the organisation.
 They’re getting a lot from one person.
 The issues can be for that one person.
 Long hours, burnout and problems with health and relationships can be the end result.

+# Where might I be a specialist?

+Some organisations have multidisciplinary teams comprised of the skills needed for their products.
+They need product managers to play a smaller, more ‘specialist’ version of the role.
+Their specialism is to understanding the different perspectives of their team.
+And find value in the sweetspot where they align.

+From a personal perspective, working in Government is where I’ve most needed to play this role.
+And where I’ve most been able to play this specialist role.
+Digital products created in-house within Government need to have multidisciplinary teams.
+It's a condition of their investment.

+Issues can arise if we hire this type of product manager but have gaps in the team.
+When faced with real people who need help versus a more abstract ‘product strategy’?
+People (normally win).
+This can leave a gap where the product strategy should be.
+And can leave the product without real direction.